evert-arias/e8372h-http-client/README.md

 # modem.js
-Typescript library to interact with modem via HTTP requests
+Typescript library to interact with some 3G/LTE modem via HTTP requests